How Broad City made its audience of young women feel cool

 As the camera pulls away from Ilana walking to the train in N.Y.C, the vibrant chords of Lizzo’s “Juice” play us out.
 Lizzo’s music was in the show’s soundtrack back in 2016, before she started achieving the more mainstream success she has always deserved.
 The song couldn’t be more appropriate, as Broad City always aimed to support women artists on the rise, whether it was Lizzo, comedian Naomi Ekperigin, whose first industry job was writing on Broad City, or one of the many other collaborators who made their mark on the series.

-The shot gets wider, and we realize that the crowd of people on the sidewalk consists of endless pairs of best friends.
+The shot gets wider, and we see that the crowd of people on the sidewalk consists of endless pairs of best friends.
 We overhear their shit talking, their laughter, their planning, their Abbi-Ilana dynamics.

 And that’s what Broad City has always been about: these friendships.